rajpurkarlab/LymphoML/README.md

 conda activate lymphoma
 ```

 4. Download the latest version of [CellProfiler](https://cellprofiler.org/releases/).
-We recommend running CellProfiler in headless mode (using the command-line) for running over a large number of iamges.
+We recommend running CellProfiler in headless mode (using the command-line) for running over a large number of images.

 ## Code Organization